18F/18f.gsa.gov/_posts/2014-11-13-why-we-use-https-in-every-gov-website-we-make.md

 Finally, using HTTPS lets us adhere to **search engine best practices**, as [Google's search algorithms now prefer encrypted websites](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html).

 These properties are useful for all of our applications, all of the time &mdash; not just when passwords or personal information are involved.
-By simply deploying HTTPS all the time, we don't have to engineer a boundary around "sensitive" parts of the application, or judge where those lines should be drawn.
+By simply deploying HTTPS all of the time, we don't have to engineer a boundary around "sensitive" parts of the application, or judge where those lines should be drawn.

 Our friends across the pond in the Government Digital Service have come to the same conclusion, and [require HTTPS](https://www.gov.uk/service-manual/domain-names/https.html) in their [digital standards for the UK government](https://www.gov.uk/service-manual).